cerner/terra-core/packages/terra-table-cell-grid/docs/guides/StaticWidthTable.md

-# Terra TableCellGrid - Fixed Width Columns
+# Terra TableCellGrid - Static Width Columns

 ## Define Width Array
-As section and subsection have the same API, we'll be walking through the expectation of a collapsible section in only one pattern.
+The easiest method of synchronizing your Cells and HeaderCells is to first define width prop values by index.

 ```diff
 + const widths = [